 Asheville has experienced an employment boom in recent decades.
 Many of those jobs involve staring at a computer screen almost every workday.
 The slightest bit of bad posture can be compounded across months and years, ultimately becoming a painful condition.

-We have many patients who receive physical therapy for arm and shoulder problems, but getting the results they are expecting.
+We have many patients who receive physical therapy for arm and shoulder problems, but aren't getting the results they are expecting.
 We provide a combination of hammer therapy and kinesiology, working with the joints and muscles.

 This technique works well for shoulder and arm pain.
 It also works very well for hip and knee problems.